18774 Middlebelt Rd.

 For those of you with adult dragons... don't ASSUME your dragon is in brumation if it's not eating, drinking and pooping daily.
 Check your tank temps.. make sure you have a reptile heat pad!
 Make sure they are properly hydrated.
 Does your UVB bulb need replaced?
 UVB bulbs continue to burn but loose effectiveness.
 Do you have the proper UVB for the size of enclosure?
 You can feed your dragon all the right foods but without the proper bulbs he can not process them.

 Shredded veggies: green & red peppers, sweet potato, green beans, pea pods, alfalfa sprouts, squash, zucchini, canned pumpkin, carrot ...
 Shredded veggies should be as a garnish.
 I avoid things like: avocado, tomato, spinach, onion ...
-I've heard low acid tomatoes are ok for treats.
-This is not a complete list but will give you some shopping ideas.
+This not a complete list but will give you some shopping ideas.
 Pumpkin should be 100% canned pumpkin no spices.
 We use Libby's.

 Housing for baby dragons:

 List of Greens for bearded dragons and tortoises:

 How much does my bearded dragon eat?
 Your bearded dragon is going to eat loads of food for its entire life!
 We feed 2 to 4 dozen appropriatly sized crickets daily.
 That is a MINIMUM DAILY.
 I have some that eat much more.
 (Make sure you can budget how much your little fellow is going to eat before you purchase a bearded dragon.)
 He will also eat a big handful of greens daily.
 We dust our greens with calcium & multivitamin daily.
 Dust their greens as if you are seasoning your own food.
 It shouldn't be white with dust just a sprinkling.